 2. Opportunities to be more persuasive – making the most of an opportunity to convince your users to convert.
 For example:

-While it is true that CRO experiments can be run on a website’s homepage, or a single page in the checkout process, the changes that have the largest impact often lie across multiple pages – category pages, for example.
-Likewise, issues that have a negative effect on conversions can often be found across multiple pages – perhaps the pricing text is too small on a site’s product pages, for example.
+While it is true that you can run CRO experiments on a website’s homepage or a single page in the checkout process, the changes that have the most significant impact often lie across multiple pages – category pages, for example.
+Likewise, we often find issues that harm conversions across multiple pages – perhaps the pricing text is too small on a site’s product pages, for example.

-Data tells you a lot, but does not necessarily tell you everything.
+Data tells you a lot but does not necessarily tell you everything.
 To carry out truly effective CRO, you need to have a solid understanding of the different journeys users may take throughout your site, which is what we mean when we say ‘qualitative analysis’.

 The results of this analysis, and the earlier quantitative analysis, are then used to formulate and record plausible and informed hypotheses.

-For example, your analysis may lead you to believe that people are being distracted from converting by the number of banners being presented to them when they view their basket.
+For example, your analysis may lead you to believe that people are distracted from converting by the number of banners presented to them when they view their basket.
 In this case, your hypothesis would be something similar to the following: